 The Fitness Center is located on the Doble campus adjacent to the residence halls.

-Young Artist Residency
+Young Artist Residency Program

 Our College Courses for High School Students host students from the Boston area as well as from around the world.
 Take a look at our Galleries to view student work.

-Hear what students and faculty have to say about the YAR program.
+Hear what students and faculty have to say about the Young Artist Residency (YAR) program.